 This helpful guide details how and why tribes must complete each of the documents listed below when applying for cooperative agreements with the Buy-Back Program.
 The document includes an informative frequently asked questions (FAQs) section and further explains the cooperative agreement application process.

-The Scope of Work Template is a high-level document that details the four phases of the land consolidation process (Outreach, Land Research, Valuation, and Acquisition) as well as phase-specific tasks that the tribe may propose to undertake.
+The Scope of Work Checklist is a high-level document that details the three phases of the land consolidation process (Outreach, Land Research, Valuation) as well as phase-specific tasks that the tribe may participate in.
 In consultation with the Buy-Back Program, each tribe should “check off” the phases and phase-specific tasks it proposes to perform.
-A completed and signed Scope of Work Template must be submitted as part of a tribe’s cooperative agreement application package.
+A completed and signed Scope of Work Checklist must be submitted as part of a tribe’s cooperative agreement application package.

-These standard forms are required to be submitted as part of a tribe’s cooperative agreement application package to the Buy-Back Program:
+These standard, government-wide required forms must be submitted as part of a tribe’s cooperative agreement application package to the Buy-Back Program:

 - SF-424 - Application for Federal Assistance

 - SF-424a - Budget Information for Non-Construction Programs

 - SF-424b - Assurances for Non-Construction Programs

 For guidance on how to complete these forms, please refer to the Cooperative Agreement Application Instructions.